justinmahar/gatsby-starter-mdx-launchpad/README.md

 Changes to this component will apply to all MDX pages.
 You will likely want to make changes to this file to style your app the way you'd like.

-In addition, head data for MDX pages is handled in `src/components/page-templates/MdxHead.tsx`, should you want to customize that behavior.
+In addition, `head` element metadata for MDX pages is handled in `src/components/page-templates/MdxHead.tsx`, should you want to customize that behavior.

 ## Included Frontmatter